globalbioticinteractions/globalbioticinteractions.github.io/_posts/2024-06-07-bees-only-please.md

 title: "Bees Only Please: How I Selected Over a Million of Possible Bee Interactions Using My Laptop, Open Datasets, and Small (but Mightly) Commandline Tools."
 author: Jorrit Poelen
 date: 2024-06-07
 excerpt: "As pollinators, bees play a major role in food production.
 And, more and more datasets describing bee-plant interactions are becoming openly available.
 In their partnership, the Big Bee project and GloBI work together to facilitate access to these valuable bee interaction records.
-Here, we describe a method for accessing biotic interactions that involve Apoidea, commonly known as  bees and wasps.
-This includes records of bees visiting flowers, parasites of bees as well as hosts of parasitic wasps.
-Using commonly available tools and open resources, we show how to build an interaction dataset only involving Apoidea (bees and wasps) using a known, and customizeable, data processing workflow and commonly available hardware."
+Here, we describe a method for accessing biotic interactions that bees.
+This includes records of bees visiting flowers, parasites of bees as well as hosts of parasites.
+Using commonly available tools and open resources, we show how to build a bee interaction dataset using a known, and customizeable, data processing workflow that runs on a laptop."
 categories:
 - bioinformatics
 - biology